Jatashankar

 Jatashankar (also Jata Shankar) is a natural cave and Hindu shrine located north of Pachmarhi, in Narmadapuram district, Madhya Pradesh, India.
 Jatashankar is located in a deep ravine with enormous boulders perched above.
 The cave contains stalagmites which are revered as naturally formed lingams.
-The cave serves as a shrine to the God Shiva and is a popular destination for pilgrims.
-Jata means hair and Shankar is another name of Lord Shiva.
+The cave serves as a shrine to the deity Shiva and is a popular destination for pilgrims.
+Jata means matted hair and Shankara is another name of Shiva.
 There are two ponds fed by springs found in the locality, one of cold water and the other one of hot water.
-The cave structure resembles to a hundred head snake named Sheshnag a mythological character.
+The cave structure is said to resemble the hundred-headed Shesha, the serpent-mount of Vishnu.